-Our Intermodal segment transports our customers' freight within the United States utilizing our temperature-controlled trailers on railroad flatcars for portions of trips, with the balance of the trips using our tractors or, to a lesser extent, contracted carriers.
+Our Intermodal segment transports our customers' freight within the United States utilizing our temperature-controlled trailers and, beginning in September 2019, our refrigerated containers, each on railroad flatcars for portions of trips, with the balance of the trips using our tractors or, to a lesser extent, contracted carriers.
 The main factors that affect our Intermodal revenue are the rate per mile and other charges we receive from our customers.